sumantaki93/Information_computation_atom_molecules/README.md

-#  One may use this script to execute information and complexity for atoms or molecules form  (As an example {B3LYP,6-311G**} basis and functional are included for test run).
+#  One may use this script to execute information and complexity for atoms or molecules (As an example {B3LYP,6-311G**} basis and functional are included for test run).
 # Needed Input files:: 1) cmatup.dat (AO/MO, DFT/HF)
 #                       2) cmatdw.dat (AO/MO, DFT/HF)               !!
 FOR UHF CALCULATION BOTH FILES ARE NECESSARY.
 BUT FOR RHF
 #                                                                   !!
 ONE MAY USE ONLY ONE OF THEM.
 BUT ANOTHER FILE SHOULD BE AVAILABLE IN THE SOURCE CODE DIRECTORY FOR SMOOTH RUN.